RutShabtay/AutonomiCarRent-API/README.md

 - Passwords are hashed using **bcrypt**
 - JWTs are used for all protected API routes.
 - Middleware ensures valid tokens and enforces role-based access (e.g., admin).
+- Google OAuth 2.0 authentication is supported, allowing users to sign in easily with their Google accounts via api/auth/google routes

 ---

 ## 📊 API Documentation